 We really enjoyed our trip to Keukenhof with our puppy, Sherlock.
 The gardens are highly recommended for people and pets alike.
 We enjoyed the beauty and he had a great time walking around and smelling everything.
 He even made a few new dog, human, and statue friends.

-About the author: Melissa Bigler is a pet and travel writer for hire, specializing in blogging, web content, ghostwriting, and social media content.
-She enjoys traveling and has been to 26 countries herself, as well as 6 countries with one of her dogs, Sherlock Ian.
+About the author: Melissa Bigler enjoys traveling and has been to 26 countries herself, as well as 6 countries with her dog, Sherlock Ian.
 In their down time, Melissa and Sherlock also enjoy dock diving and agility.

 Amazon Affiliate Disclosure: GoPetFriendly.com LLC is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for website owners to earn advertising fees by advertising and linking to amazon.com, audible.com, and any other website that may be affiliated with Amazon Service LLC Associates Program.
 As an Amazon Associate, the owner of this site earns a commission from qualifying purchases.